tomkyle/Databases/README.md

 ##Usage

 1. Parse config contents into a `StdClass` object
-2. Create a new instance of `DatabaseServiceLocator`, passing in your database descriptions object from above:
+2. Create a new instance of `DatabaseServiceLocator`,
+   passing in your database descriptions object from above
+3. Get your Factory instance for your database
+4. Let factory create generic connection

 ```php
 $config = json_decode( file_get_contents( 'config.json' ));